Tensor Products of Convex Cones: Tensor product with a smooth or strictly convex cone

 \section{Tensor product with a smooth or strictly convex cone}

-In this section, we prove \autoref{thm:intro:many-examples-i} on the tensor product of a smooth or strictly convex cone $E_+$ with an arbitrary cone $F_+$, provided that $\dim(E) \geq \dim(F)$.
-The argument is based on a (generalized) John's decomposition of the identity.
+In this section, we prove \autoref{conj:Barker} in the case that $\dim(E) \geq \dim(F)$ and $E_+$ is smooth or strictly convex.
+(This is \autoref{thm:intro:many-examples-i} from \mychpref{chp:introduction}.)
+The argument is based on a generalized John's decomposition of the identity.